12zend/TurboWasm/README.md

 ## TurboWasm
-TurboWasm is a mod for TurboWarp that achieves faster execution than TurboWarp by utilizing compilation to WebAssembly.
+TurboWasm is a mod for TurboWarp that achieves faster execution than TurboWarp by utilizing compile to WebAssembly.

 ## License
 This project is based on TurboWarp.